 Millions of people are diagnosed with skin cancer each year in the United States, and the best way to protect against serious skin cancer is early detection and treatment, which yields a 99 percent success rate.
 When it comes to skin cancer, Albuquerque's Western Dermatology Consultants is committed to helping patients by offering modern treatments that maximize long-term health while also minimizing their cosmetic impact.

 One of the most effective treatments available today for skin cancer is Mohs micrographic surgery.
 With this method, the maximum amount of healthy tissue is preserved while ensuring that the skin cancer is completely removed.
 With this method the Mohs surgeon removes skin cancer by removing small amounts of normal skin as well the skin involved with cancer.
 This skin is examined under the microscope to evaluate if residual skin cancer remains and if so, where.
 The involved skin can then be removed further until the margins are clear.

 Skin cancer should be taken seriously.
 Regular check-ups help with early detection.
 The dermatologists at Western Dermatology consultants in Albuquerque are specially trained to use the Mohs technique to remove basal and squamous cell cancers.
-Appointments for evaluation can be scheduled at 505-855-5503, 505-897-1313 or by contacting us online.
+Appointments or an evaluation can be scheduled at 505-855-9267.

 More About Skin Cancer